 Among the other, much less significant, players was Joseph Aspdin , who obtained a patent for a similar product in Leeds in 1824.
 This, of course, was the famous “Portland cement” patent (British Patent 5022, 1824: An improvement in the modes of preparing artificial stone.
 See patent).

-His process differed from that of Frost in that he was using hard limestone, and prepared it by burning it in lump form on its own, slaking it, and adding clay and water to form the slurry which was subsequently dried and burned as in Frost’s method.
-All commentators agree that the patent implies a product that was, at least initially, similar in properties to “Roman” cement.
+Partly because of his son's misrepresentations, the exact nature and significance of Joseph Aspdin's early activities have remained obscure.
+Non-academic histories of cement often include the irritating assertion that Joseph Aspdin invented Portland cement “in his kitchen stove”.
+No primary historical source suggests this, nor was it technically feasible.
+However, James Parker himself said that he had “discovered” Roman Cement by casually burning septaria on his parlour fire (see Francis, p 27), and Robert Lesley seems to have carelessly compounded the stories when researching the history of the industry.
+As president of the US Portland Cement Association, his account became holy writ, and PCA went on to supply articles on cement history to, for example, Encyclopedia Britannica..
+Joseph Aspdin's process differed from that of Frost in that he was using hard limestone, and used the "double burning" process: limestone was prepared by burning it in lump form on its own, slaking it, then adding clay and water to form the slurry which was subsequently dried and burned as in Frost’s method.
+All commentators agree that the patent implies a product that was, at least initially, similar in properties to "Roman" Cement.
 Aspdin moved to Wakefield and operated at two sites on Kirkgate.
 His eldest son James acted as his book-keeper, and his second son William became responsible for day-to-day manufacture.
 This arrangement continued without drawing any attention outside Yorkshire until 1841, when William departed precipitately.
 Joseph issued a notice to the effect that he had taken on James as his partner, that William had left, and that the partnership would not be responsible for any debts incurred by him.
 Joseph retired in 1844, aged 65, and left James to run the plant on his own.

-However, in 1841, William Aspdin moved to London.
+In 1841, William Aspdin, Joseph's second son, moved to London.
 He started, as soon as he could, to make and sell a product he called Portland cement, and this clearly caused a sensation.
 Isaac Johnson, in his memoirs, referred sarcastically to the “flourish of trumpets” that was made about the new cement.
 In particular, an independent contractor was engaged to perform tests comparing Aspdin’s product with the current Roman cements, and this showed the product to be considerably stronger.
 Aspdin also over-egged his promotion of his product with extravagant claims.
 Most notably, he claimed that his father’s product had been used in emergency repairs of Marc Brunel’s Thames Tunnel, which was one of the most famous civil engineering projects of the day.
-In fact, Brunel’s diaries and record keeping were extremely meticulous and it is clear from these that only “Roman” cement was used.
+In fact, Brunel’s diaries and record keeping were extremely meticulous and it is clear from these that only "Roman" Cement was used.
 Aspdin’s claim was one of the many barefaced lies he told in the course of his independent career.

 The question then arises as to whether, as William Aspdin claimed, his father was the inventor of “Portland cement as we know it”.
 Halstead and Skempton are both inclined to say that he was, although the production and use of clinker was developed some time after the original patent.
 The reasons advanced in favour of this are: